clxrityy/clxrity.xyz/README.md

 - **Scalable Architecture**: Designed to handle multiple servers and users efficiently.
 - **User-Friendly Commands**: Easy-to-use slash commands for interacting with the bot.
 - **Responsive Design**: Built with modern web technologies for a seamless user experience.

+#### Web Features

+- **Dashboard**: A web dashboard for users to manage their settings and view information.
+- **Authentication**: Secure login using Discord OAuth2.
+- **Responsive UI**: Built with React and custom CSS for a clean and modern look.
+- **API Endpoints**: RESTful API endpoints for bot and web interactions.

+#### Handler Features

+- **Command Handling**: Efficiently processes and routes user commands to the appropriate handlers.
+- **Context Management**: Maintains context information (e.g., user, guild) throughout the command lifecycle.
+- **Error Handling**: Centralized error handling for all commands, with user-friendly feedback.
+- **Logging**: Comprehensive logging of command usage and errors for monitoring and debugging.
+- **Rate Limiting**: Prevents abuse by limiting the number of commands a user can issue in a given timeframe.
+- **Event Handling**: Listens for custom events and triggers appropriate actions.

+---